-The type and extent of a marine mammal's response to these initial levels of sound will be affected by a variety of factors, including behavior, experience, motivation, and conditions (Bailey et al. 2014).
+The type and extent of a marine mammal's response to these initial levels of sound will be affected by a variety of factors, including behavior, experience, motivation, and conditions (Bailey et al. 2014; see What are the effects of anthropogenic sound on marine mammals?).
 Much of what we know about potential responses comes from studies during seismic surveys for oil and gas development.
 A study of short-finned pilot whales observed an avoidance response away from the ramp-up of a 2-D seismic survey that began when they were 750 m (0.46 mi) away from the airgun array (Weir 2008).
 For migrating humpback whales exposed to ramp-up during seismic surveys, most groups moved away from the source, but the use of ramp-up did not increase the strength of response (e.g., whales moved away similarly for ramp up and higher sound levels; Dunlop et al. 2016).
 While ramp-up is implemented as a 'common sense' approach, few studies have examined the effectiveness specific to offshore wind related activities, and there may be logistical limitations in the use of these techniques for pile driving of turbine foundations into the seabed, as the design of the hammer used for pile driving must be suitable for these methods.

 While not currently permitted in the U.S., it may also be possible to deter animals away from sound sources to distances where the risk of sound-related effects is reduced to acceptable levels.
 Acoustic deterrent devices (ADDs), such as seal scarers or acoustic pingers, were originally developed to keep seals away from aquaculture and fishing gear and have been effective at deterring harbor porpoises from offshore wind-related activities in Europe (Dähne et al. 2017).
 These emit sound pulses for 15+ minutes prior to sound-generating activities to encourage animals to move away from the site.
 There are a variety of devices from various brands that have different acoustic characteristics (Sparling et al. 2015, McGarry et al. 2022).
 There is evidence that harbor porpoise are deterred to a minimum of 7.5 km, or about 4.7 mi (Brandt et al. 2013) and at least some whale species also appear to respond to ADDs (Boisseau et al. 2021).
 However, the level and duration of response to these types of devices are species-specific, and possibly individual-specific, as shown in a study on minke whales (McGarry et al. 2017), meaning their effectiveness is not guaranteed.
-These techniques also introduce additional sound into the environment, have the potential to cause impacts to hearing (either TTS or PTS; Todd et al. 2021) and effectively are a type of intentional harassment of marine mammals, and they are not currently permitted for use in the United States under the Marine Mammal Protection Act.
+These techniques also introduce additional sound into the environment, have the potential to cause impacts to hearing (either Temporary Threshold Shifts or Permanent Threshold Shifts; Todd et al. 2021; see What are the effects of anthropogenic sound on marine mammals?) and effectively are a type of intentional harassment of marine mammals, and they are not currently permitted for use in the United States under the Marine Mammal Protection Act.